Sarah Churchill (actress): Writing

+In 1980, A Matter of Choice, an LP of Churchill reciting her poems, was released by Argo Records (UK).

 Prints

 During the course of her life she created several lithographic prints.
 In the 1950s Churchill produced several prints featuring Malibu, California.
 Later in the 1970s, Churchill commercially published a collaborative series of portraits of her father, Sir Winston Churchill through Curtis Hooper, entitled "A Visual Philosophy of Sir Winston Churchill".
 The series was carefully constructed by Churchill to represent her father's great drive.
 In the series, (28 in total) most of the works were based on famous photographs chosen by Churchill, while one was based on Churchill's drawing of her father.
 Each work was given an embossed quotation by Sir Winston Churchill and was signed by both Sarah Churchill and artist Curtis Hooper in pencil and pressed with the artists seal.
 Artist proofs were made available for each work, with a run of no more than 150 artist proofs, per work, also signed by both Sarah Churchill and artist Curtis Hooper in pencil, below the portrait.
 All artist proofs bore the artist's embossed seal.